nonsoo/url-shorten--app/README.md

 ### Things to note
 The API takes a long time to respond
 - would be good to add a loading animation

+---
+The live demo of the web app is at available at [Shorly live demo](https://shortlyurl.netlify.app)